prevem/prevem-spec/docs/refimpl.md

     * `PRIMARY KEY(user)`
     * `user VARCHAR(63) NOT NULL` - The username (ex: `alice` or `thunderlook`)
     * `password VARCHAR(63) NOT NULL` - A hashed or digested password.
-    * `is_active TINYINT(1) UNSIGNED NOT NULL` - A boolean indicating whether the account is currently active.
     * `roles TEXT` - A JSON-encoded array. (ex: `['renderer']`)

 # Files